-Final rules, mostly effective on October 1, 2015, were issued by the Board of Governors of the Federal Reserve System (FRB), the Farm Credit Administration, the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), and the Office of the Comptroller of the Currency (OCC) to implement provisions of the Homeowner Flood Insurance Affordability Act of 2014 (HFIAA) and the Biggert-Waters Flood Insurance Reform Act of 2012 (the Biggert-Waters Act).
-This rule amended regulations which apply to loans secured by properties located in special flood hazard areas and included the following:
+Final rules, mostly effective in October 2015, were issued by the Board of Governors of the Federal Reserve System (FRB), the Farm Credit Administration, the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), and the Office of the Comptroller of the Currency (OCC) to implement provisions of the Homeowner Flood Insurance Affordability Act of 2014 (HFIAA) and the Biggert-Waters Flood Insurance Reform Act of 2012 (the Biggert-Waters Act).
+These provisions amended regulations which apply to loans secured by properties located in special flood hazard areas and involved:

-- Implementation of a statutory exemption from the requirement to purchase flood insurance for a detached structure that is part of a residential property and does not serve as a residence.
-Under the HFIAA lenders may require flood insurance on these detached structures to protect collateral securing the mortgage.
-The Bank presently evaluates all instances on a case-by-case basis as they are identified and to determine the appropriate action to be taken. - Effective January 1, 2016 in accordance with the HFIAA, for loans made, increased, extended, or renewed to be secured by residential real estate or mobile homes, regulated lending institutions must; - Require an escrow for flood insurance premiums and fees, unless the loan qualifies for a statutory exception; - Provide borrowers with residential loans outstanding as of January 1, 2016 the option to escrow flood insurance premiums and fees. - Provide new and revised sample notice forms and clauses regarding the escrow requirements and the option to escrow. - The Biggert-Waters Act provisions on force placement of flood insurance coverage: - Beginning on the date a borrower's flood coverage lapses or becomes insufficient, a regulated lending institutions has the authority to charge a borrower for the cost of force-placed insurance coverage. - Circumstances under which a lender must terminate force-placed flood insurance coverage and refund payments to the borrower are also stipulated.
+- Implementation of a statutory exemption from the requirement to purchase flood insurance for a detached structure that is part of a residential property and does not serve as a residence. - For loans made, increased, extended, or renewed to be secured by residential real estate or mobile homes, regulated lending institutions had to: - Require an escrow for flood insurance premiums and fees, unless the loan qualified for a statutory exception; - Provide borrowers with residential loans outstanding the option to escrow flood insurance premiums and fees. - Provide new sample notice forms and clauses regarding the escrow requirements and the option to escrow. - The Biggert-Waters Act provisions on force placement of flood insurance coverage: - Gave regulated lending institutions the authority to charge a borrower for the cost of force-placed insurance coverage beginning on the date flood coverage lapses or becomes insufficient. - Defined circumstances under which a lender must terminate force-placed flood insurance coverage and refund payments.

-Changes to existing processes and procedures along with the implementation of new forms and notifications resulted from this new rule.
+Processes and procedural changes along with the implementation of new forms and notifications resulted.
 Fines and penalties for compliance with flood insurance requirements promote a continued focus on adherence to the new flood rule and existing requirements.

-As of October 3, 2016, compliance was required with the Department of Defense (DOD) new rules amending its regulation that implements the Military Lending Act (MLA).
+The Department of Defense (DOD) new rules amending its regulation that implements the Military Lending Act (MLA) became effective October 3, 2016.
 The MLA was enacted as part of the John Warner National Defense Act of 2007.
 These new rules significantly expanded the scope of the Act to cover all consumer credit except residential mortgages and purchase money loans.
-For credit cards, the required compliance date is October 3, 2017.
+Compliance requirements for credit cards became effective October 3, 2017.
 Coverage applies to consumer credit defined as "credit offered or extended for personal, family, or household purpose and that is subject to a finance charge or payable by written agreement in more than four installments."
 A covered borrower is a consumer who at the time of becoming obligated on a consumer credit transaction or establishing an account for consumer credit, is a covered member or dependent (including a spouse) of a covered member.
 A covered member is a member of the armed forces serving on active duty or active guard or reserve duty.
-More specifically, the final rule:
+More specifically, the final rules:

-- Makes financial institutions responsible for determining an applicant's military status through inquiry using the database maintained by the DOD or a consumer reporting agency that provides such information. - Limits what may be charged in fees and interest on covered consumer loans by imposing a 36% "military annual percentage rate" (MAPR) cap.
-The MAPR cap is an "all-in" annual percentage rate (APR) that includes interest and fees associated with the loan such as application fee and annual fees, as well as fees and premiums for add-on products such as credit insurance, debt cancellation, and debt suspension often sold in connection with a consumer credit transaction.
-Providing a loan to a covered borrower that exceeds the 36% MAPR is prohibited. - Requires additional disclosures which must be provided to military personnel, their spouses, and dependents when they obtain a loan. - Prohibits certain terms or provisions that require arbitration, involve assessment of a prepayment penalty, or require service members or their dependents to waive any rights under the Service member's Civil Relief Act or any other federal or state law.
+- Makes financial institutions responsible for determining an applicant's military status. - Limits what may be charged in fees and interest on covered consumer loans by imposing a 36% "military annual percentage rate" (MAPR) cap.
+The MAPR cap is an "all-in" annual percentage rate (APR) that includes interest and fees associated with the loan. - Requires additional disclosures which must be provided to military personnel, their spouses, and dependents when they obtain a loan. - Prohibits certain terms or provisions that require arbitration, involve assessment of a prepayment penalty, or require service members or their dependents to waive any rights under the Service member's Civil Relief Act or any other federal or state law.